Refrigeration by modified Otto cycles and modified swaps through generalized measurements: Refrigeration by first type modified Otto cycle

-The promised modification for the known Otto cycle refrigerator is introduced by effect of the 4th stroke on the CM in which it is left to interact with a measurement apparatus such that its effect is corresponding to the effect of a non-selective generalized measurement on the CM as $\mathcal{E}(\rho_{h})=\Sigma_{i}M_{i}(\xi)\rho_{h}M_{i}^{\dagger}(\xi)$ where $M_{i}(\xi)$s are the measurement operators defined in Eq.
+The promised modification for the familiar Otto cycle is introduced by the 4th stroke where the CM is let to interact with a measurement apparatus described by non-selective generalized measurement as $\mathcal{E}(\rho_{h})=\Sigma_{i}M_{i}(\xi)\rho_{h}M_{i}^{\dagger}(\xi)$ such that $M_{i}(\xi)$s are the measurement operators defined by Eq.
 (1).
-Therefore the mean energy takes the following value as
+After this stroke, the mean energy is

 where